nggth/attendance-system-face-recognition-python/README.md

 - Create a `TrainingImage` folder in a project.
 - Run `pip install -r requirements.txt` to create all libraries below.
 - Run `py AMS_Run.py`. (or `py AMS_Handle.py` instead)
+- You can watch video demo here `https://youtu.be/5dUhvKqxEIk`

 ### Code Requirements
 - Opencv